datumbox/VernamVeil/README.md

 ## ⚠️ Caveats & Best Practices

 - **Not Secure for Real Use**: This is an educational tool and experimental toy, not production-ready cryptography.
-- **Use Strong `fx` Functions**: The entire system's unpredictability hinges on the entropy and behavior of your `fx`.
+- **Use Strong `fx` Functions**: The entire system's unpredictability hinges on the entropy and behaviour of your `fx`.
 Avoid anything guessable or biased and the use of periodic mathematical functions which can lead to predictable or repeating outputs.
 - **Block Delimiters Leak**: When encrypting multiple messages to the same file, plaintext delimiters remain visible.
 Encrypt the entire blob if full confidentiality is needed.
 - **Use Secure Randomness**: For generating initial seeds favour `VernamVeil.get_initial_seed()` over `random.randbytes()`.
 - **Do not reuse seeds**: Treat each `initial_seed` as a one-time-use context.
 It's recommended to use a fresh initial seed for every encode/decode session.
 During the same session, the API returns the next seed you should use for the following call.